UDynamic/urban-logistics-decision-support-system/README.md

 - **Scalability & Flexibility**
   The combination allows gradual adoption of advanced features like incremental static regeneration, API routes, and edge functions without locking into a rigid framework.

-✅ **Summary**
-React + Next.js offers the best balance of **developer experience, scalability, performance, and ecosystem support**, making it the optimal choice for the frontend of this project.

 ### 1.2 State Management